princeantala45/princeantala45/README.md

 <p align="center">

-⭐ Open to collaboration on **Python, Django, and Backend Projects**
+⭐ Open to collaboration on **Python, Django, REST APIs, and Backend Projects**

 </p>